 - curriculum vitae of the nominee;

-- up to (but not exceeding) ten of the nominee’s most significant publications;
+- a list of up to (but not exceeding) ten of the nominee’s most significant publications;

 - two letters (one each from the nominator and seconder) indicating the reasons for submitting this particular nomination.